"GUN VIOLENCE YOU SAY?"

 disarmed and now only the criminals have guns.
 Statistics have proven

-that in towns where citizens are permitted to carry concealed
+that in towns where citizens are permitted

 weapons, crime goes down.